-Since the gradient descent iterates remain bounded, the loss $\mathcal{L}(v,u)$ has Lipschitz gradient along the entire trajectory, for a sufficiently large Lipschitz constant.
+Since the gradient descent iterates remain bounded, the loss $\mathcal{L}(v,u)$ has Lipschitz gradient along the entire trajectory.
 Consequently, as shown in \citet[Chapter 1.2.3]{nesterov_cvx}, gradient descent with a sufficiently small step size converges to a stationary point while the loss decreases at each iteration.
 Moreover, for all sufficiently small $\delta$, the loss at initialization is strictly lower than the loss at the origin.
 Therefore, gradient descent cannot converge to the origin and must instead converge to the global minimum.
 This completes the proof. \end{proof}